geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And, to Alonzo pledged, my broken word.
 3

 At length I heard (the monarch's happy bride)
-A nymph of fire my destin'd place supply'd ;
+A nymph of fire my destin'd place supply'd;
 Yet he my pledge refuses to restore,
 And free the hand that- he can claim no more.